emberjs/website/source/blog/2018-05-18-the-emberjs-times-issue-47.md

 Again you can enjoy reading the Ember.js Times in both the [e-mail](https://the-emberjs-times.ongoodbits.com/2018/05/18/issue-47) and the [blog format](https://emberjs.com/blog/2018/05/18/the-emberjs-times-issue-47.html) to share it even better with your Ember friends.

-This week we have several RFCs from the Ember Data 📟 project for you, as well as an #Emberjs2018 countdown, a new way to cast some template transform magic 🎩 and a recap of what has happened in Readers' Questions for you:
+This week we have **several RFCs** from the Ember Data 📟 project for you, as well as an **#EmberJS2018 countdown**, a new way to cast some **template transform magic** 🎩 and a recap of what has happened in Readers' Questions for you:

 ---